yealee925/OWASP-Juice-Shop/README.md

 1. Open the Firefox browser and input the target system's IP address (10.10.5.171) into the address bar, which will take you to the OWASP Juice Shop site

    ![image](https://github.com/user-attachments/assets/bb7d126c-646d-4fda-9f26-e19a5fcdd27c)
 2. Select products and click on Reviews which will show the user's email address.
-For instance, the admin's email address can easily be found (admin@juice-sh.op) as they had left reviews
+For instance, the admin's email address can easily be found (admin@juice-sh.op)

    ![image](https://github.com/user-attachments/assets/e385a222-407b-4b78-b204-710a358ec74f)
 3. Another email to keep note of can be found under the Green Smoothie (jim@juice-sh.op).
 Through a simple Google search ("replicator"), the reference they are referring to is shown to be from Star Trek